 The confidential review process begins when a written complaint is filed with ICMA accompanied by sufficient supporting documentation.
 An individual wishing to file a complaint may do so here.

-ICMA encourages individuals who have questions about filing an official complaint or who would like additional information about the process to contact Martha Perego, director of Member Services and Ethics, at email@example.com or 202-962-3668.
+ICMA encourages individuals who have questions about filing an official complaint or who would like additional information about the process to contact Camilla Posthill, ethics senior program manager, at email@example.com.

 CPC Review Results